fourdollars/jenkins-resource/README.md

 #### put step params

+ * expectedResult: Optional, only generate the expected results.
  * stringParameters: Optional.
  * fileParameters: Optional.
  * timeout: Optional, seconds to timeout.
 No timeout by default.